-The I-O tables are available in two different NACE revisions - revision 1.1 for 2001-2007 and revision 2 for 2008-2013.
-The same division holds for the NACE classification provided by Amadeus.
+10 Precisely speaking, as tables for years 2012 and 2013 are not available, we use tables for 2011 to proxy for provided by Amadeus.
 We decided to transform all our data to be coded as under NACE revision 1.1, which implied the use of correspondence tables provided by Eurostat.
 Note that the I-O tables are available at the aggregated two-digit NACE level, which is why we set this aggregation as the baseline industry level of our analysis.
 This means that we aggregate all data from Amadeus and BACI databases to this level.
-Let us note that the data sample of the firms from Amadeus is not a representative sample, but it serves very well the purpose of our analysis.
-Amadeus database tends to overstate large firms (Klapper at al., 2006), and since we also remove very small and micro firms before the aggregation, we believe that our data construction constitutes the vast majority of economic activities on country/sectoral level.

 The only technical problem is that the BACI database is coded under the SITC classification system, and so first we needed to harmonize the SITC Rev. 3 codes with the NACE Rev. 1.1 codes, and then to transform the trade database into the NACE coding.
-12 Unfortunately, there is no direct correspondence between the NACE and SITC coding systems, and hence, for the purposes of harmonizing the BACI trade data with the rest of our dataset, we manually created a link between them, using other coding systems for which the correspondence tables are available from the United Nations Statistics Division.
-Finally, we linked the data using the following set of transformations:
+Unfortunately, there is no direct correspondence between the NACE and SITC coding systems, and hence, for the purposes of harmonizing the BACI trade data with the rest of our dataset, we manually created a link between them, using other coding systems for which the correspondence tables are available from the United Nations Statistics Division.11 Finally, we linked the data using the following set of transformations:

-SITC Rev.

-$$3 \rightarrow$$

-CPC Ver. $2 \rightarrow$ ISIC Rev. $4 \rightarrow$ ISIC Rev. $3 \rightarrow$ NACE Rev. 1.1.
+SITC Rev. $3 \rightarrow$ CPC Ver. $2 \rightarrow$ ISIC Rev. $4 \rightarrow$ ISIC Rev. $3 \rightarrow$ NACE Rev. 1.1.
 The above link was prepared using VBA programming.
 In addition, the final verification of all corresponding links (in a table of some 4000 rows) was done manually especially in cases where the automatic software-based solution did not provide the required n-to-1 correspondence; additional details on these technical issues can be provided upon request.
-The final result is schematically presented in the Appendix, where we display the lists of NACE Rev. 1.1 industries and SITC Rev. 4 types of goods aggregated at the two-digit level, as well as a table representing what SITC types of goods fall into what NACE Rev. 1.1 categories.
-13
+The final result is schematically presented in the Appendix, where we display the lists of NACE Rev. 1.1 industries and SITC Rev. 4 types of goods aggregated at the two-digit level, as well as a table representing what SITC types of goods fall into what NACE Rev. 1.1 categories.12

 Data from Amadeus are transformed to be measured in millions of euros, and imports and exports are measured in thousands of US dollars, all in current prices.
-In
+In the main specification we use logarithmic transformation and ratios, and hence the interpretation of our empirical models is independent of currencies and units used.
+We also always use time fixed effects, which spare us the need to transform nominal values into real ones.